 Using glu

-glu converts Markdown files to PDF or executes Lua scripts for programmatic typesetting.
+glu converts Markdown or HTML files to PDF, or executes Lua scripts for programmatic typesetting.
 The mode is determined by the file extension:

 glu document.md # Markdown → PDF